01CN-01/01CN-01/README.md

 # Hi, I'm Callum 👋

-Backend-focused Junior Developer building APIs and backend systems using **Python, FastAPI, and SQL**.
+Backend-focused developer building **production-style APIs** using Python, FastAPI, and SQL.

-I enjoy turning real-world problems into small, reliable backend services.
-Most of my projects focus on API design, database querying, authentication flows, and defensive error handling.
+I focus on writing backend systems that are **structured, secure, and scalable**, with clear separation of concerns, proper data ownership, and defensive error handling.

+Currently working towards a **Junior Backend Developer role**, improving my skills in API architecture, authentication, and real-world backend patterns.

 ---